May 19, 2017 @ 9:32 GMT

-This morning here in London I walked and watched and thought for a while.
-Rain was predicted but sun was still shining so there was an uplifting atmosphere of enjoy it while it lasts.
-I suddenly profoundly realised that I’d been spending most of my time trying to contextualise my own work, literally, as in finding the right context to show the work.
-And while I know this is crucial, I also felt the absolute urge to concentrate on making work again.
-They shouldn’t be polar opposites, on the contrary, but for a minute they felt that way.
+This morning here in London I walked and watched and thought for awhile.
+Rain was predicted but the sun was still shining and I enjoyed that moment, almost like a reprieve.
+As I was walking I suddenly realised that I’d how much I’d been struggling with the question of how to show my work.
+And while I know this is crucial, I felt a strong urge to make work again.
+They shouldn’t be opposites, but for a minute they felt that way.

-Your image reminds me of the issue of trauma photography, that Ulrich Baer has incisively written about.
-How an empty landscape image can talk about trauma that has previously taken place.
-Yet at the same time, as a viewer, one is forced to see that there is nothing to see.
-In many ways this is exactly the opposite of the image of Zoya Kosmodemyanskaya, which is literally there, at that precise moment of trauma, that exact slice of time.
+Your image reminds me of Ulrich Baer’s attempt to link photography and trauma.
+How an image of an empty landscape can reflect upon trauma that has previously taken place in that location.
+At the same time, as a viewer, one is forced to see that there is nothing to see.
+In many ways this is exactly the opposite of the image of Zoya Kosmodemyanskaya, which shows trauma, rather than its abstraction.

 Of course, an image is by definition always a slice of time.
 Photography’s everlasting crux.
-But this time the image’s slice of time is deliberately - or necessarily - disconnected from the trauma itself.
-This disconnect forces the viewer to think about the issue in a different way, introducing the concept of time, memory, and most crucially: forcing us to face our own position on the matter.
+With Fenton the image is deliberately – or necessarily – disconnected from the trauma itself.
+This disconnect forces us to approach the issue differently, introducing the concept of time, memory, and forcing us to face our preconceived positions.

-But also in his case, the photographer as a witness participates.
+Fenton intervenes.
 We have two nearly identical images of the valley, one with cannonballs on the road, and one without.
-And as Errol Morris presented not so long ago, the latter was made first.
-The voice shifted from the image to the artist.